jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Storing a wide range of date+time-stamps of arbitrary precision in a 64-bit number.md

 We *could* also analyze the bitmask and observe:
 - that any somewhat valid date/time has *at least one specified field* hence one of the bits will always be 1.
 Can we *compress* the bitfield then, as that's one bit of the 7 that's always useless; the problem being that it can be *any of the 7*?
-- Generally dates and times lack specificity at the head or tail end, but only "crazy" timestamps lack fields in the middle of the set, e.g. "13 January @ 12:00" is a sane date (missing seconds+microseconds at the tail and year(+century) at the head; so is "1200 BC", which lacks all but the year, i.e. a long missing tail, while "biblical teatime: 0 A.D. @ 15:00 hours" is "insane" from this perspective: day and month are missing in the middle!
+- Generally dates and times lack specificity at the head or tail end, but only "crazy" timestamps lack fields in the middle of the set, e.g. "`13 January @ 12:00`" is a sane date (missing seconds+microseconds at the tail and year(+century) at the head; so is "`1200 BC`", which lacks all but the year, i.e. a long missing tail, while "`biblical teatime: 0 A.D. @ 15:00 hours`" is "*insane*" from this perspective: day and month are missing in the middle!

 Hence it *could* be possible to encode every date as a "how much of the head and tail are you missing" code: of 7 fields, you can miss 6 at most (given our first observation), resulting in these legal head+tail missing spec sets, where we specify the *length* of the missing heads and tails, 0 thus meaning "*nothing's missing on this side*":